Mathias CormannSecretary GeneralOrganisation for Economic Co-operation and Development

 Fabiana ScapoloHeadCompetence Centre Foresight, European Commission

 BLOCK 3: Managing innovation

 Panel Discussion: Managing innovation in the public sector: From ecosystems & portfolios to action

-How can governments support innovation efforts and approaches where they are most needed?
-Innovation portfolio management is becoming a core practice for intentional and proactive public sector innovation units seeking to steward innovation portfolios among an ecosystem of actors, including emerging strategies for catalysing and sustaining collective system change.
-This session will explore how innovation portfolio practices help build clarity of purpose for innovation, oversight of the interrelationships between innovation support activities, prompt ideas for change, and signal deficiencies and gaps.
+How can governments support innovative efforts and approaches where they are most needed?
+Innovation portfolio management is becoming a core practice for intentional and proactive public sector innovation.
+Public sectors are seeking to steward innovation portfolios among an ecosystem of actors, including emerging strategies for catalysing and sustaining collective system change.
+This session will explore how innovation portfolio practices help build clarity of purpose for innovation, oversight of the intersection between innovation support activities, prompt ideas for change, and signal deficiencies and gaps.

-Panel Discussion: Changing the relationship between government and citizens though democratic innovations
+Panel Discussion: Changing the relationship between government and citizens through democratic innovations

 Dan PodjedExecutive AdvisorEASA Applied Anthropology Network